klaytn/kips/KIPs/kip-81.md

 ### Voting

 The Voting contract operates the on-chain governance votes.
-Voting contract, stores governance proposals, counts casted votes, and send on-chain transactions.
+The Voting contract stores governance proposals, counts casted votes, and sends on-chain transactions.
 Its design is influenced by [Compound Finance](https://docs.compound.finance/v2/governance/) and [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/governance).

 A proposal contains textual descriptions and optionally on-chain transactions.
 The transactions are executed on behalf of the voting contract if the proposal receives enough votes.